Terrorists executed two drivers and shot passengers at different points in Acapulco

 Public transportation in Acapulco was once again the target of armed attacks.
 In two separate incidents, armed men shot at drivers of collective taxis and Urvan vans, leaving two dead and three passengers injured.

 The first attack occurred in the María de la O neighborhood, near Constituyentes Avenue, where a group of hitmen executed a taxi driver in broad daylight.
-During the attack, a female passenger was injured and had to transport herself to a hospital on her own.
+During the attack, a passenger was injured and had to transport herself to a hospital on her own.

 Hours earlier, in the town of El Cayaco, another armed group attacked a public transportation Urvan, killing a driver and injuring two passengers.